Moyeenul Islam Chowdhury: Early life

-Chowdhury was born on 9 January 1953 in Sylhet, East Pakistan. completed his law degree, bachelors, and masters in art from the University of Dhaka.
+Chowdhury was born on 9 January 1953 in Sylhet, East Pakistan. completed his law degree, bachelor's, and master's in art from the University of Dhaka.

 Career

-On 17 March 1982, Chowdhury became an Assistant Judge in the judicial service of the Bangladesh Civil Service.
+On 17 March 1982, Chowdhury became an assistant judge in the judicial service of the Bangladesh Civil Service.

-On 1 March 1998, Chowdhury was promoted to District and District and Session Judge.
+On 1 March 1998, Chowdhury was promoted to district and district and session judge.

 On 23 August 2004, Chowdhury was appointed an additional judge of the High Court Division.

 Chowdhury became a permanent judge on 23 August 2006.

-Barrister Rafique Ul Huq shouted and cursed a Chowdhury in a hearing.
+Barrister Rafique Ul Huq shouted and cursed at Chowdhury in a hearing.
 Chowdhury and Justice Syed AB Mahmudul Huq summoned Rafique following a contempt of court petition against him following the outburst.
 In March 2009, Chowdhury and Justice Syed AB Mahmudul Huq granted bail to Chowdhury Irad Ahmed Siddiky son of Chowdhury Tanbir Ahmed Siddiky in a defamation case filed by ASM Hannan Shah.
 Chowdhuy and Justice Syed Refaat Ahmed heard a petition challenging the Chittagong Hill Tracts Peace Accord filed by a Bengali settler in the Chittagong Hill Tracts and Bangladesh Jammat e Islami lawyer.
 Chowdhury and Syed AB Mahmudul Huq granted bail 199 students of University of Rajshahi and activists of Bangladesh Islami Chhatra Shibir in a case over assaulting a Bangladesh Chhatra League leader.
 They granted bail to 24 Bangladesh Chhatra League activist in a case over the murder of a leader of Bangladesh Islami Chhatra Shibir.

 In May 2012, Chowdhury granted anticipatory bail to 30 Bangladesh Nationalist Party politicians including Mirza Fakhrul Islam Alamgir.

 Chowdhury and Justice Md Ashraful Kamal scrapped a provision of the Anti Corruption Commission act which curtailed the independence of the commissioners in 2015.
 He and Justice Md Ashraful Kamal issued a split verdict challenging the parliamentary membership of Mofazzal Hossain Chowdhury Maya who had been convicted in a corruption case.
 He asked Maya for an explanation while Kamal rejected the petition.

 In April 2016, the Bangladesh Supreme Court to issue a verdict on the legality of Dhaka Metropolitan Police collecting information on tenants in Dhaka.
 In March the court declared the collection legal and dismissed the petition.